 2. Then press + R, type devmgmt.msc and click on OK.

 3. Once Device Manager has loaded up, you’ll want to right click on the problematic Device and select Uninstall.

 4. Once you have successfully removed the device, restart your computer.

 If you must reinstall the device, I recommend you download the most up-to-date drivers for the device this time around.
-If you’re however, unable to find updated drivers for the device, then I recommend you use the driver updater tool Driver Detective.
+If you’re however, unable to find updated drivers for the device, then I recommend you use the driver updater tool Smart Driver Updater.
 This tool will automatically search the internet, download and install the latest drivers, for not just the device in question, but all the devices attached to your computer.

 Reset Services and Clear Temp Files